rin67630/Tasmota-thinger.io-bridge/README.md

 It is really very easy to hijack your device and turn it into a malware bot !
 Inside your WLAN you are safe, but ***never*** use it with external addresses !.
 ## Project Goals:
 Being able to remotely monitor Tasmota devices using safe Thinger.io communication.
 This project uses an ESP8266 as a bridge to thinger.io to log values, provide gorgeous dashboards and much more In a previous project, I used MQTT to Thinger unencrypted, which worked, but was inherently unsafe. ***Don’t do that !***
 ## Hardware Used:
 •	ESP8266 Wemos D1 Mini or similar  ($4)
 •	Up to 4 Tasmota devices e.g. Refind P11, Sonoff, Shelly…
+- meta-device 5 as sum of the four real devices, or sum of the 3 first devices minus the 4th one.
+- meta device gathering weather conditions from the internet
 •	A wider choice of Tasmota sensors to come…

 ## Project progress